Dungeon-Cat/dungeon-cat/README.md

 ### CI / CD

 Out GitHub actions scripts will be in `/.github/workflows`

-## Devloping Locally

-The Unity Editor version required for the project is [**2022.3.17f**](https://unity.com/releases/editor/qa/lts-releases#:~:text=January%209%2C%202024-,LTS%20Release,2022.3.17f1,-Released%3A%20January)

-We'll be using [JetBrains Rider](https://www.jetbrains.com/lp/dotnet-unity/) as our primary IDE for developing the project, default settings

-To run the tests locally, from the Unity Editor top bar open `Window > General > Test Runner`

 <!-- TODO saved Rider run configuration for running the tests -->